vanzasetia/vanzasetia.site/src/blog/do-you-have-a-question.md

 ## Can I use container queries?

-By the time I am writing this, container queries get supported in Chrome, Edge, and Opera behind the flags.
+By the time I am writing this, container queries only get supported in Chrome, Edge, and Opera behind the flags.
 In other words, it should not be used for production yet.

 How do I know that?
 You can find the answer by accessing the following website.